-Today I went to the theatre on a wild spontaneous spur decision!
+Today I went to the theatre on a wild, spontaneous, spur of the moment decision!

 I’ve always loved live theatre and can still remember the magic of seeing Cats on stage when I was a little girl.
 Since then the magic of the live stage has always captivated me.

-Sadly for many reasons my enjoyment of the theatre is just another thing being ill with the eating disorder stole from me.
+Sadly, for many reasons, my enjoyment of the theatre is just another thing that being ill with the eating disorder stole from me.

-And that’s something people just don’t get about this illness.
-Just how much living it takes from us.
+And that is also something that people just don’t understand about this illness.
+That is, just how much living it takes from us.

-But when I was really sick I couldn’t go to the theatre and so today was the first time in some years.
+Because when I was really sick, I couldn’t go to the theatre and so today was the first time in some years.

 - There is the big issue of being sedentary for a few hours, and not just sedentary during the show but also in the traveling to and from which when you have massive movement compulsions is impossible.

-- Going somewhere like the theatre means complete change to routines, rituals and compulsions.
+- Going somewhere like the theatre also means complete change to daily routines, rituals and compulsions.
 This is in terms of eating, movement, other weird behaviours and rituals.
-These would cause too much anxiety and it made the whole notion an ordeal and far from pleasurable.
+These changes would cause too much anxiety and it made the whole notion an ordeal that was far from pleasurable.

-- Then there’s the money spending that the illness hates.
-Unnecessary spending is what the illness will scream.
+- There’s also the money spending that the illness hates.
+Unnecessary spending when you have a scarcity mindset is just one more thing that creates discomfort, guilt and feelings of strong anxiety.
 Definitely not ok!

 - And when at my sickest there was just no space in my brain to find pleasure in anything.
 I had zero interest in life’s pleasures or anything beyond my routine and rigid existence.
-Enjoying the theatre became something that lay far beyond my blinkered vision.
+Enjoying the theatre became something that lay far beyond my blinkered existence in this world.

-So, now when I can get up in the morning on a day’s holiday and completely spontaneously decide to go to a London show with excitement and pleasure and really engage in it, I realise how much life can return to us if we let it in recovery.
+Therefore, now, when I can get up in the morning on a day’s holiday and completely spontaneously decide to go to a London show with excitement and pleasure and really engage in it, I realise how much life can return to us, if we let it, in recovery.

 Yes, all of the issues above are still there to a degree but I can sit with the discomfort that arises from them now and hopefully keep pushing them out completely with practice and repeated recovery actions.